Tengiz Burjanadze Stadium

 Tengiz Burjanadze Stadium is a multi-use stadium in Gori, Georgia.
 It is used mostly for football matches and is the home stadium of FC Dila Gori.
 The stadium is able to hold 5,000 people.

-It is named after Tengiz Burjanadze.
+Being a UEFA category 2 arena, it is named after football player Tengiz Burjanadze, who had several distinguished seasons at Dila in the late 1960s.

+Prior to 2017 UEFA European Under-19 Championship, the stadium underwent a thorough renovation which cost around 1,350,000 GEL.
+After individual chairs were installed, its initial capacity has been reduced from 8,500.

+The arena is often used by Georgian youth teams.
+In 2017, U19s held there their all three European championship matches.